September is Leukemia and Lymphoma Awareness Month

 There are many different types of leukemia and lymphoma in adults and children.
 For more information on these different diseases, please see:

-- Our pages on leukemia in adults: acute lymphocytic leukemia, chronic lymphocytic leukemia, acute myeloid leukemia, chronic myelogenous leukemia, and hairy cell leukemia.
+- These pages on leukemia in adults: acute lymphocytic leukemia, chronic lymphocytic leukemia, acute myeloid leukemia, chronic myelogenous leukemia, and hairy cell leukemia.

-- Our pages on lymphoma in adults: Hodgkin lymphoma, non-Hodgkin lymphoma, primary central nervous system lymphoma, and AIDS-related lymphoma.
+- These pages on lymphoma in adults: Hodgkin lymphoma, non-Hodgkin lymphoma, primary central nervous system lymphoma, and AIDS-related lymphoma.

-- Our pages on leukemia and lymphoma in children and adolescents: childhood acute lymphoblastic leukemia (ALL), childhood acute myeloid leukemia (AML), and childhood non-Hodgkin lymphoma.
+- These pages on leukemia and lymphoma in children and adolescents: childhood acute lymphoblastic leukemia, childhood acute myeloid leukemia, and childhood non-Hodgkin lymphoma.